hpe-dev-incubator/hpe-dev-portal/content/blog/converting-hpe-greenlake-api-specifications-in-oas-3-1-using-openapi-tools.md

 C:\Users\Administrator>
 ```

 2. Afterward, I tested the deployed openapi-generator-cli to validate the version of the generator that was used.
-I believed that it was automatically defaulted to the latest published version which was 7.5.0 as shown below:
+The openapi-generator-cli would use the latest published version of the openapi-generator-cli engine as default.
+At the time of the publication of this blog post, the latest published version which was 7.5.0 as shown below:

 ```shell
    C:>openapi-generator-cli